 Return Mail v.
-U.S. Postal Service
+U.S. Postal Service (Decision June 10, 2019)

 A private company, Return Mail, has a patent on a method of dealing with undeliverable mail.
 The United States Postal Service has been using the same method.
 Return Mail tried to get the Postal Service to license it (pay for it), but that didn’t work.
 Then Return Mail sued the Postal Service under a particular provision of patent law that is specific to suits against the government.
 Now the two are having it out over whether the USPS can get the Patent and Trademark Office to review the patent before engaging in litigation.